 Two years of road construction on Front Street in downtown Belleville was the incentive he needed to shift gears and follow his dream.
-Today, I saw Belleville’s formerly best-dressed man in cargo shorts, a beer shirt and far more grey hairs than when I saw him last, but he was glowing with happiness.
-His craft brewery opened July 2017 and his patio has been full of customers ever since, drinking in the beer, the ambience and the view with equal relish.
+Today, I saw Belleville’s formerly best dressed man in cargo shorts, a beer shirt and far more gray hairs than when I saw him last, but he was glowing with happiness.
+His craft brewery opened July 23 and a week later his patio has been full of customers drinking in the beer, the ambiance and the view with equal relish.

-This is a destination craft brewery where people will want to come and bring their friends to enjoy the ambience, the beer, the food as wekk as the sights and sounds of the river, and yes there will be live music.
-The outdoor patio allows it to be family friendly and the building and patio are wheelchair accessible.
+This is a destination craft brewery where people will want to come and bring their friends to enjoy the ambiance, the beer, the food and the sights and sounds of the river, and yes there will be live music.
+The outdoor patio allows it to be family friendly.

-I dragged my reluctant driver/photographer husband out to the Signal Brewery on a hot Saturday a month after the brewery opened.The minute we walked through the door we both said, “Wow!”
-We explored the beautiful riverside patio and walkways out over the river with seating areas for people who wanted to just enjoy the space apart from the crowds.
-Each place had a different view of the water conservation dam upstream with its mini waterfall and the downstream rapids.
+I dragged my reluctant driver / photographer husband out to the Signal Brewery this hot Saturday but the minute we walked through the door we both said, “Wow!”.
+We explored the beautiful riverside patio and views of the water conservation dam upstream with its mini waterfall and walkways out over the river with seating areas for people who wanted to just enjoy the space apart from the crowds.

-We had such a great afternoon enjoying the flight of beer samplers, the appetizers and cooling breezes off the river. that we spent our time listing people we had to bring out with us the next time we came visit.
+We had such a beautiful afternoon enjoying the flight of beer samplers, the appetizers and cooling breezes off the river. that we spent our time listing people we had to bring out with us the next time we visit.

-It’s no longer just Prince Edward County, Ontario that has the glorious spots to visit.
+It’s no longer just Prince Edward County that has the glorious spots to visit.
 Thank you Richard Courneyea for your vision!